raphslalom/ds-vm/slalomdsvm/readme.md

  1. Open you web browser at [http://slalomdsvm:8080/](http://slalomdsvm:8080/)
  2. Login with: `admin`:`admin`
  3. Click on the `...` near `Services`, then `Start all`.
 (If `Start all` is grey out, wait 1 minute, then reload the page and retry.
 This can happen if the VM was just started while Ambari services are still initializing).
- 4. Wait for all services to be started.
+ 4. Wait for all services to be started, this will take 5-6 minutes (you can see the operation progres in the pop up with the progress bars).

 ![ambari-startall](./ambari-startall.png)